• Skip to primary navigation

 Instructions

-• Heat up the olive oil in a 6 quart soup pot.
-Add in the onions, carrots, and celery.
-When they cook down add in the garlic and cook for another 3 minutes or until fragrant.
+• Add the garlic to the veggies and cook for another 3 minutes or until fragrant.

 Nutrition